 The song plays back normally up to the indicated Punch In measure (set by the [3▲▼] buttons), then starts overwrite recording at that Punch In measure.

-Determines the measure at which Punch In overwrite recording starts (when "PUNCH IN AT" is selected)
+Determines the measure at which Punch In overwrite recording starts (when "PUNCH IN AT" is selected).

-These settings determine how recording will stop as well as what happens to previously recorded data.
+will stop as well as what happens to previously recorded data.